lucmartens/composables/README.md

 #### shouldUpdate - function(`previousInput`, `nextInput`)

-Predicate function to determine whether a change in `input` constitutes calling `exit` and `enter` again.
+Predicate function to determine whether a change in the `input` prop constitutes calling `exit` and `enter` again.
 Defaults to a negative shallow equal check.

 #### lazy - boolean

 When `lazy` is true, the `enter` function will be called after the component has mounted.
-This can be beneficial to the performance since `enter` is blocking the component's first render.
-Note that this means `render` will be called before `enter` and thus the output can be undefined.
-Defaults to false.
+This can be beneficial to the speed of your component's first render and is especially useful when your `enter` function performs a slow synchronous operation (e.g local storage access).
+A consequence of delaying the `enter` function is that `render` can be called with `undefined` output.